praveens-git-bit/techconnect/exercise2.md

 Each mirrored Azure SQL database has an autogenerated SQL analytics endpoint that provides a rich analytical experience on top of the tables created by the mirroring process.

-This means Contoso’s marketing data from SQL database is accessed seamlessly in Fabric with zero ETL, and it is always kept In Sync automatically in Fabric.
+This means Contoso’s marketing data from SQL database is accessed seamlessly in Microsoft Fabric with zero ETL, and it is always kept In Sync automatically in Microsoft Fabric.
 Once the mirroring was up and running, Data Engineer, Eva, was able to access the tables in SQL Database and integrate the data in minutes.
 Let’s step into her shoes and see how it’s done!

 Continuing from the previously created Mirrored SQL DB window, select **SQL analytics endpoint** from top right dropdown box.